alch-1/fyp-klee-automation/README.md

 - Analyse the accuracy of KLEE’s ability to identify bugs from DARPA repository.

 # Tools used
 1. KLEE: Primary software our tool will be built for.
-Self-directed learning required for the usage of KLEE based on the KLEE tutorials provided.
 2. Docker: Part of our development and testing environment.
 3. GitHub: Version control tool.
 4. Python: The programming language our team will be using to build the tool.